 A roof cargo box, also known as a roof box or cargo carrier, is a storage container that can be mounted on the roof of your car.
 They come in various sizes, with the biggest roof box for car offering up to 22 cubic feet of additional storage space.

 Many cars have limited cargo space, but these big roof cargo boxes provide enough room for all your belongings, even when travelling with children, pets, or camping gear.

-Building a rooftop cargo box may be necessary to improve storage capacity, which is a more cost-effective solution than replacing the vehicle entirely.
+Building a rooftop cargo box may be necessary to improve storage capacity, which is more cost-effective than replacing the vehicle.

 A rooftop cargo carrier can ease visit flood troubles while pressing for a camping get-away, cross-country outings, or migration for drivers who require more storage than a vehicle’s insides can give.

-Both hard-shelled cargo and delicate rooftop sacks are outlined to keep cargo secure from intrusive thieves, whereas moreover securing things from cruel climate and street rottenness.
+Both hard-shelled cargo and delicate rooftop sacks are outlined to keep cargo secure from intrusive thieves while securing things from cruel climate and street rottenness.